Diocese of Rockford

-The Diocese of Rockford (Diœcesis Rockfordiensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in Northern Illinois in the United States.
-It is a suffragan diocese of the metropolitan Archdiocese of Chicago.

-The mother church of the Diocese of Rockford is the Cathedral of Saint Peter in the City of Rockford.
-Pope Benedict XVI appointed David Malloy as the ninth and current bishop on March 20, 2012.
+The Diocese of Rockford (Diœcesis Rockfordiensis) is a diocese of the Catholic Church in Northern Illinois in the United States.
+It is a suffragan diocese of the Archdiocese of Chicago.
+The mother church is the Cathedral of Saint Peter in the City of Rockford.
+David Malloy is the bishop.

 Territory

 The Diocese of Rockford comprises the counties of Boone, Carroll, DeKalb, Jo Daviess, Kane, Lee, McHenry, Ogle, Stephenson, Whiteside and Winnebago.

 History

 1700 to 1800

 During the 17th century, present day Illinois was part of the French colony of New France.
 The Diocese of Quebec, which had jurisdiction over the colony, sent numerous French missionaries to the region.
 It was estimated that 15,000 to 20,000 Native American converts and French trappers and settlers throughout the region were tended to by these Jesuit missionaries.

 After the British took control of New France in 1763, the Archdiocese of Quebec retained jurisdiction in the Illinois area.
 However, most of the French Catholics in the area migrated to Louisiana.

 In 1776, the new United States claimed sovereignty over the area of Illinois.
 After the American Revolution ended in 1783, Pope Pius VI erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
 In 1785, the vicar apostolic, John Carroll, sent his first missionary to Illinois.
 In 1787, the Illinois area became part of the Northwest Territory of the United States.
 Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic in 1789.